 1. City staff always will be identifiable with a City uniform with a City of Chandler logo as well as their ID badge with a photo.

 2. City staff will be driving a City vehicle - clearly marked with the City of Chandler logo.
 If you're ever in doubt, call 480-782-3660.
 Representatives are ready to answer your questions about the City's drinking water supply.

-Recently, there has been both state and nationwide attention to lead in drinking water.
+Recently, there has been both state and national attention to lead in drinking water.
 If present, elevated levels of lead can cause health problems, especially for pregnant women and young children.
-Lead typically enters the drinking water due to corroding of materials and components beyond the City's delivery point, which includes private service lines and internal plumbing of homes and buildings.
-The City of Chandler is committed to providing safe, high quality drinking water to its citizens, but cannot control the variety of materials used in home or commercial plumbing components.
+Lead typically enters the drinking water due to the corroding of materials and components beyond the City's delivery point, which includes private service lines and internal plumbing of homes and buildings.
+The City of Chandler is committed to providing safe, high-quality drinking water to its citizens, but cannot control the variety of materials used in home or commercial plumbing components.

 Chromium-6 can be naturally occurring, or the result of certain industrial activities such as metal plating.
 The U. S. Environmental Protection Agency (EPA) limits Chromium-6 as part of total chromium limits.
 The current limit for total chromium is 100 parts per billion (ppb).
 Chandler's total chromium levels are well below the EPA standard, averaging 5.32 ppb (nearly 95 percent below the current allowable limit set by the EPA).
 For more information on Chromium-6 in drinking water, visit the information on Chromium in Drinking Water on the EPA's website.

 The federal government has released new guidelines for the disposing of pharmaceuticals.
 To learn more about the suggested method of disposing pharmaceuticals and unused prescription drugs, please visit the Arizona Department of Environmental Quality.